koswald/VBScript/examples/RegistryClasses.md

 Open PowerShell at any folder

 - Select HKEY_CURRENT_USER (recommended).
 Or click Elevate to elevate privileges and then select HKEY_LOCAL_MACHINE.
-- In the ProgId field, enter `Folder`.
+- In the ProgId field, enter `Directory`.
 - Click the *New verb* button.
 - Enter `Open PowerShell here` and click the *Ok* button.
 - In the *Command* field, enter `powershell -NoExit -NoLogo Set-Location '%1'`.
-Use `pwsh` instead of `powershell` for PowerShell Core (version 6+), and see note below.
+Use `pwsh` instead of `powershell` for PowerShell Core, and see note below.
 Note the single-quotes around the folder name.
 Double quotes will not work properly for folders with spaces.
 - Open explorer.exe, right-click a folder, and click *Open PowerShell here*.
 - A PowerShell should open at the selected folder.

+> *Note:*  There is a known issue with PowerShell for folders with single-quotes in
+> the name.
+It is recommended not to use single-quotes in folder or file names.

-> *Note:* In PowerShell 6+ (PowerShell Core), a `Set-Location`
+> *Note:* In PowerShell 6+ (PowerShell Core), a `Set-Location` item in `*profile.ps1` may
-> item in `*profile.ps1` may override this feature.
+> override this feature.
+Workaround: Modify the taskbar shortcut's 'Start in' field instead.

 ## Tips

-- Click F1 to open this file.
+- Click F1 in `RegistryClasses.hta` to open this file.

 - If you might want to delete a verb in the future, without using regedit.exe, then don't use cannonical verb names such as open, opennew, print, explore, find, openas, properties, printto, runas, and runasuser.